hopdrive/hasura-event-detector/example-plugins/observability/model/DATA_MODEL.md

 ## Database Schema

-The observability data is stored in a dedicated database (`hasura_event_detector_observability`) rather than a schema within your main application database.
+The observability data is stored in a dedicated database (`event_detector_observability`) rather than a schema within your main application database.
 This provides:
 - **Isolation**: Observability operations don't impact main application performance
 - **Scalability**: Independent connection pools and resource allocation
 - **Security**: Granular access control for observability data